x-poppy/x-poppy.github.io/README.md

 # poppy admin

-`poppy admin` is a business management web application.
+`poppy admin` is a web admin application.

+It's also a application system which has hight flexible customization not only the frontend side but also the backend side.

 :star2: Star us on GitHub — it helps! :clap: